 Second: Trump’s “America First” foreign policy

 Like a war on debt, “America First” is a bad, bad idea.
-Trump has stated he’d force US allies to begin paying for the defense the US provides.
-There may be some merit to that; US allies could pay some to help base America forces.
+Trump has stated he’d force American allies to begin paying for the defense its provides.
+There may be some merit to that; American allies could pay some to help base America forces.

-But the notion that American allies should do for the US what the US does for them is to reopen a geopolitical pandora box that was shut by World War II.
+But the notion that American allies should do for America what America does for them is to reopen a geopolitical pandora box that was shut by World War II.

 In order for American allies to be capable to project power to the United States, they would have to rearm and quite heavily too.
-Currently, with US power protecting them, they have no incentive to do so.
+Currently, with American power protecting them, they have no incentive to do so.
 This is a win-win-win scenario for many folks.
-Citizens of US allies don’t have to pay (or die in) vast militaries; elites of US allies needn’t worry about external security; meanwhile, US citizens and elites needn’t worry about threats from potentially very powerful nation states or be concerned that some distant spat will drag them into a murderous war.
+Citizens of American allies don’t have to pay (or die in) vast militaries; elites of American allies needn’t worry about external security; meanwhile, American citizens and elites needn’t worry about threats from potentially very powerful nation states or be concerned that some distant spat will drag them into a murderous war.

-Consider how many old rivalries US alliances have put to rest.
+Consider how many old rivalries American alliances have put to rest.
 Japan and Korea are now bound under the American aegis: so too are Germany and France, Greece and Turkey, Poland and Germany, Italy and Austria, to name just a few.
 While Europe was once the world’s most warlike continent, today it is the most peaceful (Ukraine notwithstanding).
-That is entirely because the US has secured Europe in a way that Europe never could.
+That is entirely because America has secured Europe in a way that Europe never could.

 So when someone tells you they’ll vote Trump because he’ll take on the debt and finally make America’s allies pay for all the free defense, here is your response